koompi/wiki.koompi.org/content/en/KOOMPI_OS/Application_management.md

 ### How to unpin applications

 You can unpin applications by the following methods:
-- For apps that are located on the desktop, simply click on the app's icon and click the delete button on the keyboard
+- For apps that are located on the desktop, simply click on the app's icon and click the delete button on the keyboard.
 - For apps on the top panel, right-click on the top panel and choose **"Edit Panel"**.
 Navigate your cursor onto the app icon and click **"Remove"**.
 - For apps that are on the Plank/Dock, right click on the app's icon and click **"Unpin Launcher"**.